Christian views on marriage: New Testament beyond the Gospels

 The Apostle Paul quoted passages from Genesis almost verbatim in two of his New Testament books.
 He used marriage not only to describe the kingdom of God, as Jesus had done, but to define also the nature of the 1st-century Christian church.
 His theological view was a Christian development of the Old Testament parallel between marriage and the relationship between God and Israel.
 He analogized the church as a bride and Christ as the bridegroom─drawing parallels between Christian marriage and the relationship between Christ and the Church.

 There is no hint in the New Testament that Jesus was ever married, and no clear evidence that Paul was ever married.
 However, both Jesus and Paul seem to view marriage as a legitimate calling from God for Christians.
 Paul elevates singleness to that of the preferable position, but does offer a caveat suggesting this is "because of the impending crisis"—which could itself extend to present times (see also Pauline privilege).
 Paul's primary issue was that marriage adds concerns to one's life that detract from their ability to serve God without distraction.

 Some scholars have speculated that Paul may have been a widower since prior to his conversion to Christianity he was a Pharisee and member of the Sanhedrin, positions in which the social norm of the day required the men to be married.
 But it is just as likely that he never married at all.

-Yet, Paul acknowledges the mutuality of marital relations, and recognizes that his own singleness is "a particular gift from God" that others may not necessarily have.
-He writes: "Now to the unmarried and the widows I say: It is good for them to stay unmarried, as I am.
-But if they cannot control themselves, they should marry, for it is better to marry than to burn with passion."

-Paul indicates that bishops, deacons, and elders must be "husbands of one wife", and that women must have one husband.
-This is usually understood to legislate against polygamy rather than to require marriage:

-In the Roman Age, female widows who did not remarry were considered more pure than those who did.
-Such widows were known as one man woman (enos andros gune) in the epistles of Paul.
-Paul writes:

-Paul allowed widows to remarry.
-Paul says that only one-man women older than 60 years can make the list of Christian widows who did special tasks in the community, but that younger widows should remarry to hinder sin.